Dr. Dale M. Benham, professor of biology

 This trip is a rugged wilderness experience with canoeing and portaging several miles each day, sometimes in difficult conditions (steep, rocky, muddy portages, carrying 50lbs of equipment or more).
 No prior camping experience is necessary; however, you must be in good physical condition with no physical impairments to prevent successful performance of necessary trip activities.

 Course enrollment is limited to 14 students.
 The trip begins Aug.
 9, two weeks before the first official day of class.
 Interested students must complete an application (available on course website) as soon as possible.
-Though the original deadline was May 15, a few spots remain in my class (as of May 19).
+Application deadline is May 15, and spots are filled as I receive applications.
 A fee of $300 (above other NWU fees) for this course, to offset trip costs, is due by June 29.